 A component of a building develops cracks whenever stress in the component exceeds its strength.
 Cracks are caused by externally applied forces, such as dead, live, wind or seismic loads, or foundation settlement or it could be due internally induced stresses like due to thermal movements, moisture changes, chemical action, etc.

-Type of Cracks:
+Type of Cracks in buildings:

 Cracks can be broadly classified as structural or non-structural.